Iliasoft/DevOps/Lab2/README.md

 This  is  composed  Docker consists from two parts:
 1. Customized  Jupyter notebook  from lab1 with  `crab_data.ipynb` inside.
-   Image is  `lab2:latest`  available  at  VN
+   Image is  `lab2:latest`  available  at  VM

 2. PostgreSQL database
    Image  is `postgres:latest` available  at  internet (and  on VM also)